China orders further crackdown on domestic media

 State media has been the key vehicle for party propaganda, but reforms over the past decade have allowed greater commercialisation and some increase in editorial independence.

-But China media watchers say corruption has become a problem, with blackmail a widespread practise in the domestic press and journalists being susceptible to bribes.
+But China media watchers say corruption has become a problem, with blackmail a widespread practice in the domestic press and journalists being susceptible to bribes.

 At the same time, President Xi Jinping has overseen a sweeping tightening of controls over what state-run media can report, as part of a broader campaign against anyone seen challenging the ruling Communist Party.